8 min read

 • Straying from the product’s core value proposition.
 Sometimes, feature creep happens when teams start chasing shiny new objects—say AI or speech recognition features—even though they don’t align with the product’s stated goal.
 In this way, feature creep can keep your product from doing what it promises to do for users.

 When it comes to feature creep, good intentions aren’t enough.
-Feature creep often happens in the name of giving the user more, but its impacts can still be detrimental to the user—and the company.
+Feature creep often occurs in the name of giving the user more, but its impacts can still be detrimental to both the user and the company.

 How to Avoid Feature Creep